CCM19 - Your Cookie Consent Tool

 Automatic cookie and script detection

-Of course, you can manually extend these entries at any time with your own individual entries that may exist.
-We would be happy to add these entries to our database - just contact us.
+Of course you can extend these entries manually at any time with your own individual entries that may exist.
+We are also happy to add these entries to our database - just contact us.

 You can also add new entries directly from our database.